optimis/bastille/README.md

 Bastille is a fortress for your configuration.
 It is a way to store environment variables that you can use in your application in a distributable and secure way.
 Bastille consists of a few pieces, a server, a command-line client, and a Ruby API that give you the ability to store and retrieve these environment variables in a simple fashion.
+Since Bastille encrypts all of your configuration on the client-side, the server is a simple KV store backed up by Redis.
+The server has no way of decrypting your keys, so they will remain secure should the server ever be compromised.

 ## Installation
 Add this line to your application's Gemfile: